mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   [earlier US and DjangoCon EU conferences](http://pyvideo.org/category) are all available free of charge.

+## Open source Django example projects
+* [Txt 2 React](https://github.com/makaimc/txt2react) is a full Django web
+  app that allows audiences to text in during a presentation with feedback or questions.

 ### What do you need to learn next for your Django app?